stianmogen/IDATT2502-language-detection/README.md

 The input directory contains the original dataset with the corresponding urls and labels.
 The dataset is the "WiLI-2018, and was provided [here](https://zenodo.org/record/841984#.YZ-Hvr3MIq0).

 The dataset used by the models are saved in the "dataset" directory.
 The dataset split into the preffered training, validation and test ratio is saved in files ending with "split.txt".

+### Docs

+Here you can find the project report, or the results from each epoch of each model.